codcod30/ip/docs/README.md

 ### 4. Adding an Event

-Adds a task with a start and end time.
+Adds a task with a start and end date.

 **Format:**
 ```
-event DESCRIPTION /from START /to END
+event DESCRIPTION /from START_DATE /to END_DATE
 ```

 **Example:**
 ```
-event Project meeting /from 2pm /to 4pm
+event Project meeting /from 2026-02-24 /to 2026-02-24
 ```

 ---